thpcap/Projet_IMangerMieux/Readme.md

 the Connection input file is /PAGES/index.php

+to create the tatabase ther is an endpoint in API/Administration/reateDB.php

 And remember:
 "It's not a bug, it's a feature... from a certain point of view."
 – Obi-Wan Kenobi